Linton Jazz Constitution

 An extraordinary general meeting (EGM), of which at least fourteen days’ notice in writing must be given to members, may be called by the committee or upon written request to the secretary signed by at least ten members of the band.

 11. Audited Accounts

-The financial accounts shall be independently examined and submitted to the members at the AGM by an auditor appointed by the band.
+The financial accounts shall be independently examined and submitted.
 The auditor shall not be a member of the committee.

 12. Amendments to the Constitution

 The Constitution may be amended on the basis of a simple majority of those present at any Annual or Extraordinary General Meeting, provided that fourteen days’ notice of the proposed amendment has been sent to all members.